 Less and less foreigners are becoming teachers in China.
-In the 2012 annual report of the China Foreign Teachers Union I learned that today there are 7,800 less “FTs” than in 2011 and my curiosity sparked an investigation and thus this article after I learned some dirty little secrets I will share with you now…
+In the 2012 annual report of the China Foreign Teachers Union I learned that today there are 7,800 less “FTs” than in 2011 and my curiosity sparked an investigation and thus this article after I learned some dirty little secrets I will share with you here and now…

 A foreign teacher earns $25,000 a year on average while the recruiter who found him to work in one of 17,000 schools and “learning” or “training centers” scattered over 46 provinces average $75,000 a year legally, and perhaps twice as much illegally selling resumes along with copies of passports and visas to identity thieves.
 There are at least 20,000 fake scam agents like those above along with 10,000 “legitimate” agents who cause just as much grief and problems for FTs.
 Agents average 6-8 recruitment every month.
 For both species of recruiters, the foreign teacher represents low-hanging fruit for financial exploitation.
 While the scam agents profit from up-front fees and $300 per file to identity theft rings, the “legitimate” agent earns even more money in a most unethical and despicable fashion.

 The greedy agents place hundreds of free ads all over the internet offer fantastic teaching jobs in China that ostensibly offer $30,000 - $50,000 salaries, free housing, meals, healthcare insurance, paid vacations, bonuses, airfare reimbursements, visa support, and in some cases, even free Chinese lessons!
 For young university graduates in the West facing dismal job prospects in floundering economies, these “Work In China” ads seem like a timely blessing – a dream job.
 That’s the promise.